raghur/easyblogger/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Note: [STRIKEOUT:Blogger API v3 does not support/expose API for creating
 posts as drafts.
-Please ask for this feature on Google's blogger dev
+Please ask for this feature on Google’s blogger dev
-group - I'll add that capability once/if it becomes available.]
+group - I’ll add that capability once/if it becomes available.]

 Blogs are created as drafts by default now.
 You can override this with
 the ``--publish`` flag which will post the blog directly (current